mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - Data could be processed out of order, causing newer updates to get lost

 ### Option 5: Use a dedicated queue solution
-We would have a dedicated service that accepts all API calls from bugzilla and puts them into a queue (apache kafka, rabbitMQ, etc).
+We would have a dedicated service that accepts all API calls from Bugzilla and puts them into a queue (apache kafka, rabbitMQ, etc).
 JBI would shift to being a downstream service and process these events asynchronously.
 Any events that fail to process would get sent to a DLQ (dead letter queue) that could be replayed later if needed.

 There are plenty of existing solutions we could use to solve this problem from a technical perspective.
-A seperate ADR would be done to identify the best answer if we choose to go this route.
+A separate ADR would be done to identify the best answer if we choose to go this route.

 **Decision Drivers**
 - Amount of initial engineering effort: high, building out more infrastructure